The best collection of long haul flight tips, that make cramped spaces and hours on a plane so much better!

 I didn’t realize how bad it was for others until I flew with my ex to Europe.

-We arrived to the airport early so we wouldn’t have to rush or if Dave was “randomly chosen” for additional screening because of his tattoos we would have lots of time to reach our gate.
+I knew enough to arrive to the airport early so we wouldn’t have to rush or if he was “randomly chosen” for additional screening.

-I’m not so picky when it comes to food, I’ll pretty much eat anything but Dave has a sensitive stomach and often has to decline a lot of food.
-It means that he didn’t eat much on the plane and was starving.
-Next time we’ll bring more snacks, a couple protein bars and not just candy.
+I’m not so picky when it comes to food.
+I’ll pretty much eat anything but many people have sensitive stomachs and often have to decline a lot of food.

 Travel Neck Pillow

 This may be one of the most important long haul flight tips.

 I once loathed neck pillows and I previously couldn’t fathom dragging one around for an entire holiday.

 I don’t want to sound privileged by complaining with these long haul flight tips.

 But unbelievably many still planes that don’t have power sources at the seats.
 This means your iPhone is probably going to die before you land and you’ll be forced to listen to on-flight music.

 I really like the LinearFlux LithiumCard because it’s lightweight, the size of 5 credit cards and has two outlets.